 - Keeping pets in the unit that are not authorized by the Landlord;

 - Allowing guests to reside in the property that are not on the lease or authorized by the Tenant; and

 - Not keeping the unit in a sanitary condition.

-If the Tenant cures these violations during the seven (7) days, the Landlord cannot proceed with Eviction Proceedings.
-If the same violation is committed by the Tenant within twelve (12) months after they received the initial seven (7) day notice, the Tenant will then receive a seven (7) day notice of Termination.
-At this point, a Tenant cannot cure the violation and must vacate the unit within seven (7) days.
-If they fail to vacate, the Landlord can commence Eviction Proceedings in County Court of where the property is located.
+If the violations are cured, the Eviction cannot proceed.
+If the same violation is committed within 12 months, they will receive a notice of Termination.
+At this point, they cannot cure it and must vacate within 7 days.
+If they fail to vacate, the Landlord can commence Eviction Proceedings.

-There are also non-monetary violations committed by the Tenant wherein the Landlord does not have to give the Tenant the opportunity to cure because the violation is not curable.
+There are non-monetary violations wherein the Landlord does not have to give them the opportunity to cure.

 These violations include: